 If you want to find Group Boards to join, you can simply type in what you are looking for in the Pinterest search bar and a see what drops down.
 The first part will be search terms, then People/Profiles and then Boards.
 Just click on the boards you are interested in, follow the board or if it is a group or collaborative board just follow the instructions on the board.
 Usually you only need to follow the board and send a message to the admin or creator of the board so they can send you an invitation to join.

-There is a great website when you can discover group boards to join called Pingroupie .
+There is also a great website where you can discover group boards to join called Pingroupie.
 A bit like a online directory for group boards on Pinterest.

 This is also a great list for finding group boards to join.